casper-network/docs-archive/dapp-dev-guide/deploying-contracts.md

 * public-key.pem
 * public_key_hex

-When passing in the public key as hex, it's recommended to  `cat public_key_hex` in the transaction, or extract the contents of the file.
+When passing in the public key as hex, it's recommended to  `$(cat public_key_hex)` in the transaction, or extract the contents of the file.
 Use the secret-key.pem file to sign transaction.

 ## Sending a Deployment to the Delta Testnet